NikolaasBender/Co-Lab/README.md

 File Structure:
-/assets: Contains all of the images for our website /auth: Login and sign up pages
+/assets: Contains all of the images for our website\
+/auth: Login and sign up pages\
-/go_dev: Go package for pushing and pulling to/from database /static: CSS and JS styling for our site
+/go_dev: Go package for pushing and pulling to/from database\
+/static: CSS and JS styling for our site\
-/templates: HTML templates to be populated with go functions /view: All of the HTML files for the site
+/templates: HTML templates to be populated with go functions\
+/view: All of the HTML files for the site\
-/war: For app engine to serve favicon
+/war: For app engine to serve favicon\
-/: Our server handlers and sql datbase sit in the main repo
+/: Our server handlers sit ouside of a directory\
+/: Database information is stored in Google App Engine\

-Useful lessons from our code:
+Useful lessons from our code:\
--Nested ranges in golang templates
+-Nested ranges in golang templates\
--Implemented gorilla sessions
+-Implemented gorilla sessions\
--asset hosting
+-asset hosting\
--